 Sports Medicine and Shoulder Lecture Series

-There is a weekly sports medicine core curriculum conference on Tuesday mornings coordinated by the fellow.
+There is a bi-monthly sports medicine core curriculum conference on Wednesday mornings coordinated by the fellow.
 The rotating weekly topics and articles will be presented by the fellow and rotating residents on the service.
 Members of the sports medicine and shoulder faculty, rotating residents and rehabilitation staff will actively participate.

 Interesting X-ray/Case Conference